AI-Safety-Camp-Tabletop-RPG/homepage/docs/src/contact.md

 ## Contact Us

 Want to get in touch with the team behind The Treacherous Turn?
 We'd love to hear from you!
-Our outreach email is info@thetreacherousturn.ai, and we'll do our best to respond to any questions or comments you might have.
+Our outreach email is **info@thetreacherousturn.ai**, and we'll do our best to respond to any questions or comments you might have.

 Here are the core team members of The Treacherous Turn: